banago/PHPloy/contributing.md

 ```bash
 composer update --prefer-lowest
 ```
-The downside is that you to have to set nearly exact version for your dependencies.
+The downside is that you to have to set nearly exact versions for your dependencies.

 ## Testing